FasterXML/jackson-modules-java8/README.md

 all of which are built from this repository, and accessed and used as separate Jackson modules (with separate Maven artifacts).

+Jackson 3.x changes things as it requires Java 8 to work and can thereby directly supported features.
-Jackson 3.x changes things so that `parameter-names` and `datatypes` modules are merged into `jackson-databind` and need not be registered; `datetime` module (`JavaTimeModule`) remains separate module due to its size and configurability options.
+Because of this `parameter-names` and `datatypes` modules are merged into `jackson-databind` and need not be registered; `datetime` module (`JavaTimeModule`) remains separate module due to its size and configurability options.